rauljordan/ultimecia/README.md

 ## Introduction

-This tool is designed for understanding the behavior of fast fuzzers at different configurations, such as: using increasing numbers of cores, configurable timeouts, input DB sharing, and coverage DB sharing.
-The fuzzer allows us to explore the impact of linear core scaling and mutator strategy aggressiveness on coverage through a Rust program generator that can be used as a basis for experiments.
+This tool is designed for understanding the behavior of fast fuzzers at different configurations

+We run experiments using increasing numbers of cores, configurable timeouts, input DB sharing, and coverage DB sharing on randomly-generated, highly-branching Rust programs.

+The fuzzer allows us to explore the impact of linear core scaling and effectiveness of mutator strategy aggressiveness on coverage in a pure Rust context.

 ![Image](cov_reached_with_timeouts.png)